Mayterm 2023 South Africa Mayterm

-Apart from class meetings, anticipated outings include tours of Robben Island, Distric Six Museum, Iziko Slave Lodge and Langa and Gugulethu (two local townships).
+Apart from class meetings, anticipated outings include tours of Robben Island, District Six Museum, Iziko Slave Lodge and Langa and Gugulethu (two local townships).

 Much like Santa Barbara, the Cape Town area provides numerous hiking opportunities.
 For this PEA course, you will hike Lion’s Head in Cape Town and trails in the Table Mountain National Park and Kirstenbosch National Botanic Garden.

 South Africa is a land of great beauty, but also of great inequality.
-In this course, you will partner with Stellenbosch University students and members of a local church in participating in service projects in a local neighborhood, Idasvallei.
-During the outreach, you will tutor middle school and high school students, visit patients in hospitals and provide food to the homeless.
+In this course, you will partner with Stellenbosch University students and members of a local church to participate in service projects in a local neighborhood, Idasvallei.
+You will come alongside South Africans to tutor middle school and high school students, visit patients in hospitals, and provide food to the unhoused.

 While in South Africa, we will be based in Stellenbosch, a university town close to Cape Town.